Inexplicable768/Inexplicable768/README.md

 I am documenting a number of projects and you will see frequent uploading.
 Keep in mind I also am working on the Infinistem Project so I have on and off periods for both

+All my projects are either under the GNU Public License or the MIT License (or maybe the unlicense).
+You can of course copy or re-distribute any under the conditions of the licenses!
+Usually for small simple projects I make them public domain or GNU and MIT for bigger projects